 The concept of shared governance is vital to decisions made at the university, and its practice is integral to RIT's success.
 Members of the governance groups below represent the university's major constituencies - faculty, staff, students, and administrators.
 Each governance group is empowered to bring forth issues of importance to the university for deliberation, such as policy proposals, plans for new initiatives, and operational concerns.
 The diverse perspectives provided in these deliberations are the foundation for inclusive decision-making, which is critical to our commitment to become the "innovation university."

 Institute Council serves as the deliberative body in the development and review of university policies in areas not under the purview of Academic Senate.
 Its meetings provide a forum for members to discuss issues of higher education and create a contextual framework within which university policy recommendations may be formed or administrative actions taken.
 Because Institute Council is comprised of representatives of the faculty (appointed by Academic Senate), staff (appointed by Staff Council), students (appointed by Student Government), and administrators (appointed by, and including, the president) it also serves the important purpose of facilitating multi-directional communication among members and the constituent groups of the university.
-The Institute Council By-Laws provide additional information on its structure and procedures.
+Additional information can be found on the Institute Council website or in its by-laws.

 Academic Senate is the legislative and representative agency of the faculty and is empowered to formulate academic policy affecting more than one college of the university.
 The Senate offers advice and recommendations on other matters of university welfare and acts upon other resolutions or proposals submitted to them that pertain to academic governance or the general welfare of the university.
 Additional information can be found on Academic Senate's website or in its charter of academic governance.